Raccoons-Rise-Up/client-godot/CONTRIBUTING.md

 Documentation for ENet-CSharp can be found [here](https://github.com/SoftwareGuy/ENet-CSharp/blob/master/DOCUMENTATION.md).

 ### Security
-This section is a little dry right now, more will be added in time.

-TODO: Talk about password hash.

 Never give the client any authority, the server always has the final say in everything.
 This should always be thought of when sending new packets.

 ### Sending a Packet from the Client to the Server